 This makes it so that when it’s sewn on, and folded back down, it lines up with the pant leg outer edges.
 I made the mistake of not doing this the first time and it had 1/2 hanging off the side (oops).

 5. Now all you have to do is stitch in that crease/ditch that you made earlier!
 A nice straight line is already prepped for you.

-After this you can fold it back down and proceed to make your pants!!
+After this you can cut off the back layer, finish the seam (I serged it) and proceed to make your pants!!

 And make sure you are on instagram tomorrow because you are gonna LOOOOOVE what happened right before this photo was taken:)